lukasmoldon/genderBERT/README.md

 # genderBERT
 Deep learning model for gender classification on texts using pretrained BERT models.
-Our trained model with the highest accuracy (see section 'Results') can be downloaded here **(TODO)**.
+Our trained models with the highest accuracy for each data set (see section ['Results'](https://github.com/lukasmoldon/genderBERT#results-on-data)) can be downloaded [via zenodo.org](https://www.zenodo.org/) or [via figshare.com](https://figshare.com/).

 ## Used pretrained models